 Scientists in east Florida have documented exceptionally important habitat values for nearshore hardbottom used by over 500 species of fishes and invertebrates, including juveniles of many reef fishes.
 Equivalent scientific work is just beginning in other South Atlantic states, but life histories suggest that similar habitat use patterns will be found.

+Deepwater Coral HAPCs and the pelagic and benthic species including their early life stages are potentially affected by oil and gas exploration, development and transportation, LNG development and alternative energy development including ocean current and wave energy facilities.

-Threats to Marine and Estuarine Resources from Energy Exploration, Development, Transportation and Hydropower Re-licensing Activities
+Threats to Marine and Estuarine Resources from Energy Exploration, Development, Transportation and Hydropower Licensing Activities

-The SAFMC finds that energy exploration, development, transportation and hydropower re-licensing activities threaten or potentially threaten EFH through the following mechanisms:
+The SAFMC finds that energy exploration, development, transportation and hydropower licensing activities threaten or potentially threaten EFH through the following mechanisms:

 Direct mortality and displacement of organisms at and near drilling, dredging, and/or trenching sites,